-Visitor center host volunteers during the summer season (Early May - Early September) will assist the National Park Service (NPS) through front-line visitor services, interpretive programming, fee collection, and other educational duties as assigned within the Interpretive Division.
-Work assignments may involve large groups of people, with hectic and (sometimes) stressful working conditions during the holidays, weekends, and while hosting (late spring season) school groups.
+Visitor center host volunteers during the off-season (January through May 2020) will assist the National Park Service (NPS) through front-line visitor services, interpretive programming, fee collection, and other educational duties as assigned within the Interpretive Division.
+Work assignments may involve large groups of people, with hectic and (sometimes) stressful working conditions during the holidays, weekends, and while hosting school groups.
 Individuals may be asked to participate in several specific work projects that involve, but are not limited to, the following assignments:

 Cash Register Operation - operating a cash register and credit card machine for bookstore sales.

 Cooperative Association Assistance - restocking of bookstore items and related products, as well as conducting an inventory of supplies for future ordering purposes.

 Visitor Center Information and Desk Duty - answering questions pertaining to visitor center and surrounding area (“Where’s the restroom?”
 “Are there vending machines?”
 “Where does the tour meet?”
 “How far is it to the town of Custer?”), while also distributing applicable brochures, educational handouts, program flyers, and cave tour promotional material.

 Light Cleaning - assist in light cleaning duties within visitor facilities (ie: wipe down counter tops, straighten merchandise in bookstore, vacuum exhibit areas).